nfagerlund/eardogger/README.md

 - The glitch deployment has rotted, I think; couldn't get it running properly.
 Oh, actually that's probably a change in the Heroku CLI method for getting the DB creds.
 Developing on Fly with the dev instance will be easier going forward anyhow.
 - I'm not using Terraform to manage deployments or resources anymore, because there's no off-the-shelf providers that really work well with my current stack.
 The fly provider is too rudamentary at the moment to do everything the app toml can do.
-- I'm not using Cloudflare anymore (see DNS above).
+- I'm not using Cloudflare anymore (see DNS above), and the config for the site is now removed.
+- All of the Heroku resources for the site are now removed.